esoteric1/da_pet_nation/README.md

 Creating a Feature
 ------------------

-Once that is done, go to Structure Features and add a new Feature.
+Once that is done, go to Structure>Features and add a new Feature.
 You will be able to select the new Event content type you just created.
-You can then download the feature tar ball. this will include a module that will tell drupal to add your content type when it is enabled on a site.
+You can then download the event_feature tar ball. this will include a module that will tell drupal to add your content type when it is enabled on a site.

 Adding the Feature to a local branch in your git repo.
 ------------------------------------------------------

-Create a new branch on your local git repository called "02-added-event-feature".  make sure that branch is checked out and then untar the features file you downloaded and copy it to your module directory in /profiles/projectname/modules/features/.  you should now have a directory called /profiles/projectname/features/event_feature/  which contains the module files for your event content type.
+Create a new branch on your local git repository called "02-added-event-feature".  make sure that branch is checked out and then untar the features file you downloaded and copy it to your module directory in /profiles/projectname/modules/features/.  you should now have a directory called /profiles/projectname/modules/features/event_feature/  which contains the module files for your event content type.

 Doing a git status will show a new feature directory.
 Run the git add command to add your directory
 <pre>